Highlights

 CompassPoint

 CompassPoint Nonprofit Services intensifies the impact of fellow nonprofit leaders, organizations and networks working to achieve social equity.
-Its integrated practice offers strong teaching, coaching, consulting, and peer-learning—all grounded in deep nonprofit leadership expertise.
+Its integrated practice offers strong teaching, coaching, consulting and peer learning—all grounded in deep nonprofit leadership expertise.

-Much of CompassPoint’s work takes place via a meaningful collaboration with CRLA and ILRC, and by listening for the true needs and interests of the grassroots organizations involved in the project.
-CompassPoint implemented a deliberate planning process that led to a customized version of its Executive Director 101 program (attended by 14 leaders) and three-day Management 101 program (attended by 20 leaders) followed by peer coaching circles to deepen the learning.
-Involvement in this project has enabled CompassPoint to further demonstrate its responsiveness to the needs of diverse leaders and communities, and to expand its reach to serve California nonprofits beyond the Bay Area.
-Its scope of project activities also includes a series of six leadership and management trainings from March through May 2011 and a customized offering of its popular Fundraising Academy for Communities of Color.
+Involvement in CLP has enabled CompassPoint to further show how it responds to the needs of diverse leaders and communities, and to expand its reach to serve California nonprofits beyond the Bay Area.
+Its Phase 2 project activities include a series of six leadership and management trainings and a customized offering of its popular Fundraising Academy for Communities of Color.

 Back to top